Course Outline

 - Commercially Available COVID-19 Tests

-- Examples of Commercial COVID-19 Tests
+- Example of Commercial Molecular Test

-- Match the type of COVID-19 test to the commercial test!
+- Match the COVID-19 test to the type of commercial test.

-- All of the following statements correctly describe the Bioperfectus COVID-19 real-time RT-PCR test except
+- All of the following statements correctly describe the BioPerfectus COVID-19 real-time RT-PCR test, except:

 - Which test is a two-step enzyme chemiluminescent immunoassay that uses paramagnetic particles to detect IgG antibodies to the SARS-CoV-2 virus?